spatie/laravel-rate-limited-job-middleware/README.md

 composer require spatie/laravel-rate-limited-job-middleware
 ```

-This package requires Redis to be set up in your Laravel app.

 ## Usage

 By default, the middleware will only allow 5 jobs to be executed per second.
 Any jobs that are not allowed will be released for 5 seconds.